-An emergency department is defined as an organized hospital-based facility for the provision of unscheduled episodic services to patients who present for immediate medical attention.
+An emergency department is defined as an organized hospital based facility for the provision of unscheduled episodic services to patients who present for immediate medical attention.

 The facility must be available 24 hours a day.

-For evaluation and management services provided to a patient in an observation area of a hospital, see 99217-99220.

-For observation or inpatient care services (including admission and discharge services), see 99234-99236.

-- 99281 Emergency department visit for the evaluation and management of a patient, which requires these three key components: a problem focused history, a problem focused examination, and straightforward medical decision making. - Usually, the presenting problem(s) are self limited or minor. - 99282 Emergency department visit for the evaluation and management of a patient, which requires these three key components: an expanded problem focused history, an expanded problem focused examination, and medical decision making of low complexity. - Usually, the presenting problem(s) are of low to moderate severity. - 99283 Emergency department visit for the evaluation and management of a patient, which requires these three key components: an expanded problem focused history, an expanded problem focused examination, and medical decision making of moderate complexity. - Usually, the presenting problem(s) are of moderate severity. - 99284 Emergency department visit for the evaluation and management of a patient, which requires these three key components: a detailed history, a detailed examination, and medical decision making of moderate complexity. - Usually, the presenting problem(s) are of high severity, and require urgent evaluation by the practitioner but do not pose an immediate significant threat to life or physiologic function.
+- 99281 Emergency department visit for the evaluation and management of a patient, which requires these 3 key components:

+- a problem focused history,

+- a problem focused examination,

+- straightforward medical decision making.

+Usually, the presenting problem(s) are self limited or minor.

+- 99282 Emergency department visit for the evaluation and management of a patient, which requires these 3 key components: - an expanded problem focused history, - an expanded problem focused examination; and - medical decision making of low complexity.

+Usually, the presenting problem(s) are of low to moderate severity.

+- 99283 Emergency department visit for the evaluation and management of a patient, which requires these 3 key components: - an expanded problem focused history, - an expanded problem focused examination, and - medical decision making of moderate complexity.

+Usually, the presenting problem(s) are of moderate severity.

+- 99284 Emergency department visit for the evaluation and management of a patient, which requires these 3 key components: - a detailed history, - a detailed examination, and - medical decision making of moderate complexity.

+Usually, the presenting problem(s) are of high severity, and require urgent evaluation by the practitioner but do not pose an immediate significant threat to life or physiologic function.

-99285 Emergency department visit for the evaluation and management of a patient, which requires these three key components within the constraints imposed by the urgency of the patient's clinical condition and/or mental status: a comprehensive history, a comprehensive examination, and medical decision making of high complexity.
+- 99285 Emergency department visit for the evaluation and management of a patient, which requires these 3 key components within the constraints imposed by the urgency of the patient's clinical condition and/or mental status: - a comprehensive history, - a comprehensive examination, and - medical decision making of high complexity.